GOUST3D/ExportImportBookmarks2022/README.md

 #| Installation

-Create shelf buttons: RMB > Edit > Copy Paste Code > Set to "Python"\n I like to set the in / out icons to: outArrow, inArrow\n and name them "impBM" / "expBM"
+Create shelf buttons: RMB > Edit > Copy Paste Code > Set to "Python"

+I like to set the in / out icons to: outArrow, inArrow

+and name them "impBM" / "expBM"